 The Group's product portfolio is broadly categorised into (i) imprintable apparel; and (ii) gift products.
-The Group's revenue is primarily generated from Malaysia which accounted for approximately 79.9% and 83.7% of the Group's total revenue for the Year and the Last Year, respectively.
-With positive market consumer sentiment after Malaysia loose COVID-19 restriction for fully vaccinated individual, the Group's revenue has increased by approximately RM11.3 million or 10.3% from approximately RM109.5 million in the Last Year to approximately RM120.8 million in the Year.
+The Group's revenue is primarily generated from Malaysia which accounted for approximately 82.8% and 79.9% of the Group's total revenue for the Year and the Last Year, respectively.
+With positive market consumer sentiment after Malaysia loose COVID-19 restriction, the Group's revenue has increased by approximately RM78.1 million or 64.7% from approximately RM120.8 million in the Last Year to approximately RM198.9 million in the Year.